How to Flip Cars: How I Made $3,500 in 45 Days

 I know that the Niche Pursuits crowd is into all sorts of different ways to make money.
-Spencer has sold used books online, used clothing online, and we’ve seen different people from publishing businesses to FBA businesses that do really well.
+There are articles on here from members who have sold used books online, used clothing online, and we’ve seen different people from publishing businesses to FBA businesses that do really well.

 Let’s dive into one more way to “side hustle” and make a few extra bucks.

 - Buying And Selling Cars For Profit

 - How I Flipped My First Car for Intentional Profit: